Sanahin Monastery: Architecture

 The architectural complex of Sanahin monastery was formed during about three centuries.
 Each new building was built taking into account the operational role of the previous ones, the space and stylistic features.
 The complex includes the Church of St. Astvatsatsin and Surb Amenaprkich churches with their vestibules, the seminary, St. Grigor chapel, bookstore, bell tower, St. Hakob church, St. Harutyun chapel, the family tombs of the Kyurikyans, Zakaryans (Zakarid), Arghutyan-Yerkaynabazuk.

 The main building material of the structures is local light gray polished basalt, which was used for roofing.
 The architectural forms and decoration are generally simple, monumental, with a restrained emphasis on cornices, doors, and window frames on flat wall surfaces.
 The artistic expression of the interior spaces was created by the combination of roofs, districts, vaulted arches, domes, with the simple, logical and symmetrical structure of the pillars bearing them.

 St. Astvatsatsin (The Church of the Holy Mother of God)

-The oldest of the existing buildings is the Church of the Holy Mother of God, which was built during the reign of King Abbas I Bagratuni in the 30s and 40s of the 10th century.
+The oldest of the existing buildings is the Church of the Holy Mother of God, which was built during the reign of King Abbas I Bagratuni in the circa 930-950.
 The church, around which the complex is formed, is one of the earliest examples of the cruciform dome subtype typical of the Armenian medieval classical architecture.
 The drum of the dome was originally multi-faceted, which during the renovation of the church in 1652 was transformed into a cylinder and was crowned with a simple conical arch.
 Some traces of former frescoes have been preserved inside it.
 Inside the church, on the four corners, there are four vestibules, and the high tabernacle on the east side is high.